Easy Halloween Freezer Fudge is no-bake and ready in 15 minutes, leaving plenty of time for our decorating ideas.

 - Spoon fudge mixture into mini cupcake tins with liners.

 - DO NOT use granulated sugar or fudge will be grainy.
-We did not like it with artificial sweeteners either.

 - Paper inserts make serving the fudge make serving easy.